metomi/rose/sphinx/glossary.rst

       * :ref:`Optional Configuration Tutorial
         <rose-tutorial-optional-configurations>`

-   rose app
+   Rose app
-   rose application
+   Rose application
-   rose application configuration
+   Rose application configuration
-      A rose application configuration (or rose app) is a directory containing a :rose:file:`rose-app.conf` file along with some other optional files and directories.
+      A Rose application configuration (or Rose app) is a directory containing a :rose:file:`rose-app.conf` file along with some other optional files and directories.